 The Premium Tax Credit

-The Premium Tax Credit is a new tax credit established by the Affordable Care Act.
-Starting in 2014, if you get your health insurance coverage through a Health Insurance Marketplace you may be eligible for the premium tax credit.
-This credit can help make health insurance more affordable to you and your family.
+The premium tax credit is a tax credit established by the Affordable Care Act.
+If you get your health insurance coverage through a state or the federal Health Insurance Marketplace you may be eligible.
+The credit can help make health insurance more affordable to you and your family.

 In general, you may be eligible for the credit if: